restezconnectes/wp-maintenance/readme.txt

 It is hard to continue development and support for this free plugin without contributions from users like you.
 If you enjoy using WP Maintenance and find it useful, please consider <a href="https://www.paypal.me/RestezConnectes/25">making a donation</a>.
 Your donation will help encourage and support the plugin's continued development and better user support.

 = I have activated plugin and don’t see any changes, looks like plugin is not working. = This is normal because you are logged in as an administrator.
-Try a different browser.
+Try a different browser or use the preview link.
 If you have registered as a wordpress user, you see the site in normal mode.

 = I have disabled plugin but I don’t see any changes, I have always the maintenance page, looks like plugin is not working. = You have a cache plugin ?
 Try to purge it and try again.